What you need to do to comply with regulations on manufactured goods you place on the UK market if there’s a no-deal Brexit.

 If you have already placed your good on the UK market before Brexit, you do not need to do anything.

-You must follow special rules if you’re placing goods on the UK market in the following sectors:
+You must follow different rules if you’re placing the following goods on the UK market:

 Using the UKCA marking

-- you are required to have your good assessed by a conformity assessment body
+- you need to have your good assessed by a conformity assessment body

-- you are using a UK based notified body now or you plan to after Brexit
+- you’re using a UK based notified body now or you plan to after Brexit

 Using the CE marking